Bat Trang Ceramics Village

 Bat Trang, the cradle of ceramics in Vietnam

-Ceramic production in Bat Trang has existed since at least the 14th century, this village is considered the cradle of ceramics in Vietnam.
+Ceramic production in Bat Trang has existed since at least the 14th century, thus, this village is considered the cradle of ceramics in Vietnam.
 With over 600 kilns still in operation, Bat Trang is home to the largest number of kilns nationwide.
-Even today, Bat Trang Village is focused almost exclusively on this ancestral craft and its marketing.
+Even today, Bat Trang Village is focused almost exclusively on this ancestral craft and advertising their skills.
 The vast majority of households in the village of Bat Trang are directly involved in the production of ceramics.

-In Bat Trang, there are a number of shops where you can explore the extent of local production.
-There are jars and vases of all sizes, bowls, plates, dishes, spoons, cups, tea sets, boxes, etc. If you have a little time, you can even place an order tailor-made to a workshop with the shape, style and patterns to your liking.
+In Bat Trang, there are a number of shops where you can explore the variety of local production.
+There are jars and vases of all sizes, bowls, plates, dishes, spoons, cups, tea sets, boxes, and more.
+If you have a little time, you can even place an tailor-made order to a workshop with the shape, style and patterns to your liking.
 Note that several craftsmen sell misfires with small defects at an unbeatable price.
-Buying Bat Trang ceramics is a great souvenir from Vietnam to bring back for yourself or your loved ones.
+Buying Bat Trang ceramics is a great souvenir to take home from Vietnam for yourself or your loved ones.
 Besides, it's a great way to encourage and support an ancestral traditional craft.

 For those who wish to unravel the secrets of Vietnamese ceramics, you can participate in a pottery class.
 Also worth seeing is the Ceramics Museum, located in the heart of the village in a beautiful traditional house, it allows you to admire a collection of more than 360 ceramic pieces from the 18th and 19th centuries.
 This small museum was founded on the initiative of a private Hanoi collector, Mr Tran Ngoc Lam.